joranquinten/gulp-hugo/README.md

 ### Developing

 During development, you should have the 'dev' task running (command: **gulp dev**).
 This will monitor changes you make to files and trigger the browsersync process, to reflect your changes.
 Javascript and Sass files will be linted on the fly, but will be compiled in the same task.
-When unit tests are written, you probably want another terminal open, in which you run the unit tests during development (command: **gulp unit**).
+When unit tests are written, you probably want another terminal open, in which you run the unit tests during development (command: **gulp test:unit**).
 Any new files added to the structure, require a restart of the 'dev' task.
 Preferably, unit testing is embedded in the development process.

 ### Testing

 Besides the unit testing, the protractor plugin allows running end to end tests.
-These should not have to be run in tandem with a development process, but will serve as a automated test before any deployment (command: **gulp e2e**).
+These should not have to be run in tandem with a development process, but will serve as a automated test before any deployment (command: **gulp test:e2e**).

 Note: If Selenium is not properly updated via the install process, repeat the command in the terminal: **node node_modules/protractor/bin/webdriver-manager update**.
 A standalone .jar file should be stored in /node_modules/protractor/selenium/.